NHL Regular Season & Stanley Cup Preview & Betting Guide

 The Western teams are no different, although there seem to be more clear-cut outcomes as there have been fewer seven-game conference series.

-Since 1994, only three teams have needed seven games and gone on to play an Eastern team who won in under seven games, all three of those have gone on to win the Stanley Cup.
+Since 1994, only three teams have needed seven games and gone on to play an Eastern team that won in under seven games; all three of those have gone on to win the Stanley Cup.

 • 1999 - DAL Stars (7 games) beat BUF Sabres (5 games)